akshaykarle/terraform-provider-mongodbatlas/README.md

 ```

 ## NOTE
-The `mongodbatlas_project` and `mongodbatlas_container` resources do not destroy the project or container (vpc) in mongo atlas.
-This due to limitation of the mongo atlas API as it doesn't support deleting these resources.
+The `mongodbatlas_container` resource does not destroy the container (vpc) in mongo atlas.
+This is due to a limitation of the mongo atlas API as it doesn't support deleting this resource.

 ## Contributing
 * Install project dependencies: `go get github.com/kardianos/govendor`